openforis/sepal-doc/docs/source/cookbook/classification.rst

 .. tip::

-    If your file contains a GeoJSON column instead of coordinates, select :btn:`geojson column` to switch the interface to one column selection.
+    If your file contains a GeoJSON column instead of coordinates, select :btn:`GeoJSON column` to switch the interface to one column selection.

-Now that you have set up the coordinates of your points, SEPAL will request the columns specifying the class value (not the name) in a second frame.
-Only the single column is supported so far.
-Select the column from your file that embeds the class values.
+Now that you have set up the coordinates of your points, SEPAL will ask how the class values (not the names) are stored, through the **Class format** selector:

+-   **Single column**: all class values are held in a single column — select that column from your file.
+-   **Column per class**: each class has its own column.
+-   **Other format**: use this if your data has a different layout.

 .. tip::

-    Using the :code:`row filter expression` text field, one can filter out some lines of the table.
-Refer to the `features <#>`__ section to learn more.
+    Using the :code:`Row filter expression` field, you can keep only the rows that meet a condition — a JavaScript-like expression, referencing your columns by name, that evaluates to ``true`` for the rows to keep (leave it empty to keep all).
+For example, :code:`class == 30` keeps only the rows in class 30, and :code:`class == 10 || class == 20` keeps classes 10 and 20.

 .. thumbnail:: ../_images/cookbook/classification/import-training-csv-class.png
     :group: classification-recipe
     :title: Import a .csv file in SEPAL as training data.

-Select :btn:`<fa-solid fa-chevron-right> next` to add the data to the model.
+Select :btn:`<fa-solid fa-chevron-right> Next` to add the data to the model.
 SEPAL will provide a summary of the classes in the legend of the classification and the number of training points added by your file.

 Selecting the :btn:`<fa-solid fa-check> Done` button will complete the uploading procedure.